NEURONTIN- gabapentin capsule

-The most commonly observed adverse reactions associated with the use of NEURONTIN in combination with other antiepileptic drugs in patients >12 years of age, not seen at an equivalent frequency among placebo-treated patients, were somnolence, dizziness, ataxia, fatigue, and nystagmus.
-The most commonly observed adverse reactions reported with the use of NEURONTIN in combination with other antiepileptic drugs in pediatric patients 3 to 12 years of age, not seen at an equal frequency among placebo-treated patients, were viral infection, fever, nausea and/or vomiting, somnolence, and hostility [see Warnings and Precautions (5.4)].
+The most common adverse reactions with NEURONTIN in combination with other antiepileptic drugs in pediatric patients 3 to 12 years of age, not seen at an equal frequency among placebo-treated patients, were viral infection, fever, nausea and/or vomiting, somnolence, and hostility [see Warnings and Precautions (5.5)].

 Approximately 7% of the 2074 patients >12 years of age and approximately 7% of the 449 pediatric patients 3 to 12 years of age who received NEURONTIN in premarketing clinical trials discontinued treatment because of an adverse reaction.
 The adverse reactions most commonly associated with withdrawal in patients >12 years of age were somnolence (1.2%), ataxia (0.8%), fatigue (0.6%), nausea and/or vomiting (0.6%), and dizziness (0.6%).
 The adverse reactions most commonly associated with withdrawal in pediatric patients were emotional lability (1.6%), hostility (1.3%), and hyperkinesia (1.1%).

-Table 4 lists treatment-emergent signs and symptoms that occurred in at least 1% of NEURONTIN-treated patients >12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the NEURONTIN group.
+Table 4 lists adverse reactions that occurred in at least 1% of NEURONTIN-treated patients >12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the NEURONTIN group.
 In these studies, either NEURONTIN or placebo was added to the patient's current antiepileptic drug therapy.
-Adverse reactions were usually mild to moderate in intensity.

 |Body As A Whole|